renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 ```

-Second: we loop through the list of communities, calculate different community-level metrics, and add them to a Pandas dataframe.
+Second, we loop through the list of communities, calculate different community-level metrics, and add them to a Pandas dataframe.

 ```python
 # Create empty lists which will later be turned into a dataframe